What Is a Short Toe? (Brachymetatarsia)

 Hereditary is the most common cause, though trauma can play a role.
 A short toe is a growth disturbance and NOT a birth defect.
 It occurs more in women than males.
 Brachymetatarsia may occur in people with Psuedophypoparthyroidism or Downs syndrome.

-Typically, with brachymetatarsia, the metatarsal bone growth is stunted whereas the surrounding bone grow normally.
+Typically, with brachymetatarsia, the metatarsal bone growth is stunted whereas the surrounding bone grows normally.
 It’s usually noticed in early childhood during bone development.

 When to Seek Short Toe Treatment

 Common reasons patients seek treatment for brachymetatarsia are the following: